 A job candidate

-Letters of introduction are also used to introduce job candidates to the companies they are applying to.
-In this case, the introduction letter serves as a form of personal background check on the potential employee and should also mention any other pertinent details such as previous employment, references, and achievements.
+These letters are also used to introduce job candidates to the companies they are applying to.
+In this case, the letter serves as a form of personal background check on the potential employee and should also mention any other pertinent details such as previous employment, references, and achievements.

-If you want to introduce a colleague or client of yours to another professional contact, you can use a letter of introduction.
-A letter of introduction, in this case, should contain facts about the person being introduced, such as their job title, achievements, and professional background.
+If you want to introduce a colleague or client of yours to another professional contact, you can use this letter.
+The letter, in this case, should contain facts about the person being introduced, such as their job title, achievements, and professional background.
 It should also briefly mention your relationship with the person and the company they work for.

 What a Letter of Introduction is NOT

 A letter of introduction is usually confused with letters of recommendation, cover letters, and referral letters.
-It is important to understand that, albeit the letter of introduction serves almost the same purpose as the aforementioned letters, there are some major differences.
+It is important to understand that although the letter serves almost the same purpose as the aforementioned letters, there are some major differences.

-Here is why the letter of introduction should not be confused with other letters:
+Here is why the letter should not be confused with other letters:

 A cover letter